Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Results and Analysis

 These findings corroborate that counterfactual data augmentation enhances model robustness, especially in F1, by reducing overfitting to superficial features and encouraging deeper semantic reasoning.
-Such augmentation strategies are particularly effective when models have sufficient capacity to leverage subtle distinctions between hateful and non-hateful content, in larger contextual models like RoBERTa and CLIP.
+Such augmentation strategies are particularly effective when models have sufficient capacity to leverage subtle distinctions between hateful and non-hateful content.